Links on Android Authority may earn us a commission. Learn more.

 Is the Microsoft Surface Headphones 2 noise-cancelling good?

 The fact that these headphones have 13 levels of noise-cancelling is pretty cool, and is great for remote workers who need to drown out their noisy roommates.
 I ran all of my tests cranked all the way to 13.
 There’s a noticeable difference between the ANC and passive isolation, which covers sounds above 1kHz.
 These do a great job taking care of sounds like the hum of an air conditioner without much trouble.

-Microsoft’s Surface Headphones 2 won’t snatch the throne from the Sony WH-1000XM4 but they’re still more than a capable pair.
+Microsoft’s Surface Headphones 2 won’t snatch the throne from the Sony WH-1000XM4, but they’re still a more than capable pair of headphones.

 How do the headphones sound?

 You buy headphones for sound, after all, so let’s bring this review home with the most important part.
-Sure, you can adjust the EQ in the Surface Audio app, but I kept mine on the default setting without any added emphasis.
-The bass bump is noticeable, and makes bass notes twice as loud as certain midrange notes (e.g., 250-600Hz).
+You can adjust the EQ in the Surface Audio app, but I kept mine on the default setting without any added emphasis.
+The bass bump is noticeable, and makes bass notes twice as loud as certain midrange notes (from around 250-600Hz).

-Although this isn’t an audiophile sound signature, it is one that’s likely to excite general consumers: we’re accustomed to appreciating low-frequency emphasis.
+Although this isn’t an audiophile sound signature, it’s likely to excite general consumers: we’re all pretty accustomed to low-frequency emphasis.
 After all, bass notes add that extra “oomph” and “bump” to our favorite tunes.
 Some die-hard EDM fans may be disappointed by the extreme sub-bass response, which is de-emphasized, but you can always EQ it in the app.